 View the Self-leadership eLearning module and do the self-assessment at the end.

 Read Marquet D.L.
-(2012) Turn the Ship Around.
-Portfolio Penguin.
+(2012) Turn the Ship Around (Portfolio Penguin).
 The book will be sent to programme participants.

-Public authorities in Scotland are required to set equality outcomes they will deliver and to report on progress.
-Find your organisation’s most recent set of equality outcomes.
-Review the document and consider the following:
+Most organisations have formal documents that set out their approach to equality, diversity and inclusion, with public authorities in Scotland required to set equality outcomes they will deliver and report on.
+Find your organisation’s most recent documentation around Equality, diversity and inclusion.
+Review the document(s) and consider the following:

 Watch Understanding unconscious bias (2:59) by Professor Uta.